ksu-cis300-master/homework-2-f24-instructions/hw2-connectFour-description.md

 ### 4.5.1 Fields

 - `private Game _game`: Declare and instantiate this field within the UserInterface class to a new Game object.
 This will give the UI class access to all of the aspects of the Game class.
 - A private constant to indicate how wide each button should be.
 This will also be used for the squares for the pieces.
-The value should be 55.
+The value should be 60.
+- A private readonly field of type `Font` that will be the default font of each button.
+Set this to have a value of `new Font("Segoe UI", 12, GraphicsUnit.Point)`
+- A private readonly field of type `Padding` that will be used as the margin of the button and labels in the GUI.
+Set this to have a value of `new Padding(5)`
+- A private int to keep track of the number of buttons that have been disabled due to a column being filled up.
+This will be used to determine when a draw occurs.

 ### 4.5.2 Methods/Event Handlers